-The Best Dallas Hotel Pools to Dip Into This Summer | PaperCity Magazine
+The Best Dallas Hotel Pools to Dip Into This Summer

 555 S. Lamar Street

-The Omni Dallas requires a room reservation for access to the pool, but it’s totally worth it.
-Situated in downtown, the rooftop infinity pool offers stellar views of the city.
+Situated downtown, the Omni Dallas’ rooftop infinity pool offers stellar views of the city.
 There’s also a pool bar and grill that has cocktails and bites for sale.
+The hotel now offers day passes through ResortPass for $40 per adult (and $15 for kids).
+This includes access to the pool, hot tub, and first come, first served lounge chairs.
 With plenty of space and seating, this pool is for the whole family to enjoy.

 Hotel Crescent Court